Selective mutism

 is just shyness

-Selective mutism is a clinically recognised anxiety disorder.
-People living with it experience anxiety beyond typical shyness.
+While shyness is a common personality trait characterised by discomfort in social situations, selective mutism is a clinically recognised anxiety disorder.
+Those with selective mutism experience extreme levels of anxiety that go beyond typical shyness.

 The unique nature of selective mutism can make it difficult to identify, leading to misunderstandings and potential misdiagnoses.
-Some common indicators of selective mutism include:
+Some common indicators include:

-The causes of Selective Mutism are complex and not always fully understood.
+The causes are complex and not always fully understood.
 Selective mutism is often caused by the presence of another condition.
 Some of these include:

 Fear (Phobia)